spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 ## 2022-05-19

 1. @andrewrk
-   - let's come up with a strategy for more efficient overflow arithmetic lowering for safety checks
+   - let's come up with a strategy for more efficient overflow arithmetic lowering for safety checks, and coordinate between different backend maintainers to make sure it is reasonable for the different backends.

 ## 2022-04-28